zhileizhao/zhileizhao.github.io/cv.md

 -- The function of Heat Shock Protein in _C. elegans_.

 ### Conferences
+European Chemoreception Research Organization.
+2020.09
+-- Poster: A robust neural code for human odour in the _Aedes aegypti_ mosquito brain.

 New Genetic Tools for Non-Model Organisms.
 2019.03
 -- Poster: Developing standard landing sites in _Aedes aegypti_ mosquitoes.